Enhancing Scene Coordinate Regression with Efficient Keypoint Detection and Sequential Information: Methods

 \subsection{Overview}

 The overall structure of the proposed system is depicted in \fref{fig:overview}.
-It comprises two main components: a scene-agnostic module and a scene-specific module.
+Our system consists of a scene-agnostic module and a scene-specific module.
 The scene-agnostic module generates feature vectors and saliency scores for image patches, while the scene-specific module, designed as an MLP head with several 1D convolutional layers, maps these feature vectors to 3D scene points.
 The detailed design of the scene-agnostic module is presented in \sref{sec:scm}. \sref{sec:mapping} describes how sequential information is utilized to enhance the training of the scene-specific module, and \sref{sec:reloc} outlines our relocalization methods.